Yik-Wee/music-shuffler/README.md

 - [ ] Add playlists to frontend (`fetch` from API -> display -> shuffle)
 - [ ] Add caching **playlist IDs** and mixes (`playlistID[]`) in `localStorage` -> `fetch` title, owner & length from API endpoint
 - [ ] Add playlist mixes to frontend (shuffle tracks from multiple playlists)
+- [ ] Add specific tracks from different playlists to queue
+- [ ] Ability to empty the queue
 - [ ] Add styling to frontend
 - [ ] Add settings
 - [ ] API cache so when user reloads page, `api_endpoint()` will wait for the previous API call to complete and use that result instead of making another API call